Kangaroux/go-wow-srp6/README.md

    - Proofs match: auth success, the client/server now have a shared session key.
    - Proofs don't match: auth failed, the client is kicked.

+> Both the auth and realm server will need to know the session key.

 The session key is primarily used by the realm server for encryption (`realmd` in gomaggus, `worldd` in most other implementations).
-When the client connects to the realm server, they must once again prove they know the session key.
+When the client connects to the realm server, it will send another proof that it knows the session key.

+> The session key should not be reused once the client disconnects from the realm server.